-- If a first-time student withdraws within the first twenty-one (21) calendar days of his or her program of study, no tuition charges will be incurred. - A first-time student is defined as one who has not previously attended the Institution. - If a student withdraws after the first twenty-one
+- If a first-time student withdraws within the first twenty-one (21) calendar days of his or her program of study, no tuition charges will be incurred. - A first-time student is defined as one who has not previously attended the Institution. - A non first-time student who withdraws within the first twenty-one (21) calendar days of his or her program of study is entitled to a pro rata refund as explained below. - If a student withdraws after the first twenty-one

-(21) calendar days, but prior to the 60 percent point of the period of enrollment or payment period for which he or she has been charged, the student shall be entitled to a pro rata refund of the tuition charged for the period of enrollment or payment period. - If a student withdraws after the 60 percent point of the period of enrollment or payment period for which he or she has been charged, the student shall be obligated for the tuition charged for the entire period of enrollment or payment period and not entitled to any refund.
+(21) calendar days, but prior to the 75 percent point of the period of enrollment or payment period for which he or she has been charged, the Student shall be entitled to a pro rata refund of the tuition charged for the period of enrollment or payment period. - Example 1: A student who withdraws at the 20 percent point of the period of enrollment or payment period is entitled to a refund of 80 percent of the tuition charged for the period of enrollment or payment period. - Example 2: A student who withdraws at the 30 percent point of the period of enrollment or payment is entitled to a refund of 70 percent of the tuition charged for the period of enrollment or payment period. - Example 3: A student who withdraws at the 51 percent point of the period of enrollment or payment period is entitled to a refund of 49 percent of the tuition charged for the period of enrollment or payment period. - If a student withdraws after the 75 percent point of the period of enrollment or payment period for which he or she has been charged, the Student shall be obligated for the tuition charged for the entire period of enrollment or payment period and not entitled to any refund.